October 19

 • finances – either because of how much or how little your family has

-• property – the type of property you have, how much, the way its
+• property – the type of property you have, how much

 • children with special needs that can’t be crammed into a standard parenting plan